Kiran7007/Interview-Preparation/docs/android.md

 ---

 ## What is the Repository pattern?
-- A Repository hides where data comes from.
+- A Repository hides data access details from the rest of the app.
 - It can coordinate Room, API, cache, Firebase, and memory.
+- The ViewModel should not know whether data came from a database, a REST API, or a cache.

 ```kotlin
 interface UserRepository {
     fun observeUser(): Flow<User>
 }
 ```

-The ViewModel should not know whether data came from a database, a REST API, or a cache.

 ---